w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-The outcome looks like this:
+Combined, the carousel looks and functions like this:

 {::nomarkdown}
 <%= sample_start %>